Skip Office Navigation

 What is the Civil Rights Data Collection?

-The Civil Rights Data Collection is generally a biennial (i.e., every other school year) survey of public schools required by OCR since 1968.
+The Civil Rights Data Collection (CRDC) is generally a biennial (i.e., every other school year) survey required by the U.S. Department of Education’s (ED) Office for Civil Rights (OCR).

 Who must participate in the CRDC?

-The CRDC collects data from all public local educational agencies (LEA) and schools that receive federal financial assistance from the U.S. Department of Education (ED), including juvenile justice facilities, charter schools, alternative schools, and schools serving primarily students with disabilities.
+The CRDC collects data from a universe of all public local educational agencies (LEA) and schools that receive federal financial assistance from (ED), including justice facilities, charter schools, and alternative schools.

 Who is not required to participate in the CRDC?